gczarnecki/Test_Portfolio/README.md

 ### About Me
 Hello!
 I am an experienced para-professional Police Officer and Data Analyst professional with 1 year of proven expertise in Microsoft 365 and Data gathering.

-With skills in Excel Spreadsheet Shortcuts, Personnel management,, processing large amounts of data, programming, and Problem Solving, I am able to efficiently analyze data and achieve accurate documentation.
+With skills in Excel Spreadsheet Shortcuts, Personnel management, processing large amounts of data, programming, and Problem Solving, I am able to efficiently analyze data and achieve accurate documentation.
 I am adept at using Jdoodle, Excel, and MS Access.

 My Proficient skill set, commitment to being detail-oriented, and passion for learning make me a valuable asset.
 In my spare time, I like to Work out and run in the mornings.